-Morning Starglow was one of the littlest baby foals in the group of 17 orphan Navajo foals rescued by Wild for Life Foundation in October of 2013.
-She was just 6 weeks old when she lost her mother to slaughter.
+Morning Starglow was one of the littlest baby foals in the group of 26 orphan Navajo foals rescued by Wild for Life Foundation in 2013.
+She was just 6 weeks old when she lost her mother to roundups and slaughter.

 Despite the dedicated round the clock professional care these foals received once rescued, just a few days after being evacuated out of N.M., little Morning StarGlow took a turn.
 Morning StarGlow was rushed to the local veterinary hospital where she was admitted for urgent care, and she remained under special care at the vet hospital for 17 days.